AdamLotfalla/Capstone19312/README.md

 2. On VS code, click on the upload symbol "→" on the left of the bottom bar.
 3. Wait for it to finish uploading

-Once your upload was done, your system should be good to go and could be connected to the power bank
+Once your upload is done, your system should be good to go and could be connected to the power bank